rajeevtest99/valorant/README.md

 ## Packages used

-- :closed_lock: http - To call the Apis
+- :lock: http - To call the Apis
 - :film_projector: video player - To display the network videos in the weapons section
 - :card_file_box: hive db - for caching the api data to reduce the server load
 - :bell:awesome notifications - for sending local notifications for user engagement